 Any question on the tool running?
 ADOC Lorraine data support is at your disposal.
 Write to donnees-recherche@univ-lorraine.fr

-For technical support or an exceptional backup request, create a ticket in the Helpdesk of the university, and select “Support technique pour les applications liées à la recherche” category.
+For technical support or an exceptional backup request, request assistance in the iTop tool of the Université de Lorraine.

 A laboratory notebook can be designed for a research project, manipulations on specific equipment, or in the context of collaboration and consortium agreements.
 Any question on the laboratory notebook, its running and design for specific research, or to list users’ laboratory notebook?
 The Valorization-Innovation Sub-Direction (SVDI) can help you.
 Contact the valorisation engineer of your research centre or write to drv-sdvi-contact@univ-lorraine.fr